linpengcheng/PurefunctionPipelineDataflow/README.md

 This method has been applied to 100,000 lines of code-level pure clojure project, which can prove the practicability of this method.

-Finally, If you agree with me, please help me nominate "Turing Award".
+Finally, If you agree with me, please help me nominate the "Turing Award".

 [HOW TO NOMINATE](https://amturing.acm.org/call_for_nominations.cfm)